 Homecare procedures such as tooth brushing, attention to the type of diet, and dental supplements, all have a major part to play in the prevention of plaque buildup and overall oral health.
 Homecare needs to be consistent as plaque builds up all the time and needs to be managed daily.
 Our home care recommendations: – Brushing – Gold standard care – Frequent plaque removal will prevent the start of periodontal disease and tooth brushing is considered the single most effective method for removing this plaque.
 Only pet designed brushes and pastes should ever be used. – Dental diets – Special dental diets such as Hills t/d easily ensures your pet receives good oral care every day.
 Hills t/d works like a tooth brush by gently scrubbing away bacteria laden plaque as they chew. – Dental chews – Dental chews, given regularly, have shown to reduce the build-up of plaque and tartar. – Oravet chews – Oravet dental hygiene chews are like a tooth brush in a chew.
 Daily use of Oravet will help scrub away plaque and form a protective barrier against the bacteria that leads to plaque and tartar build up. – Maxiguard Oral Gel – Through its unique combination of zinc and ascorbic acid (vitamin C) Maxiguard helps control gingivitis, plaque and halitosis.
 Zinc is antibacterial, reducing anaerobic bacteria responsible for bad breath and plaque formation.
 Vitamin C stimulates collagen production, aiding in gingival repair for treatment of periodontal pockets and

 gingival recession. – Oral health check in 12 months

 What is the basis for good oral hygiene for my pet?

-  -Take your pet to the vet for regular dental health check-ups and a scale and polish if
+-Take your pet to the vet for regular dental health check-ups and a scale and polish if recommended.

 -Get your pet used to daily teeth brushing from an early age